 What is a Direct Loan?

-What are Subsidized loan funds?
+What are Direct Subsidized Loan funds?

-What are Unsubsidized loan funds?
+What are Direct Unsubsidized Loan funds?

-Unsubsidized loan funds are not need based.
+Direct Unsubsidized Loan funds are not need based.
 The student will be charged interest from the time funds are disbursed until the loan is paid in full.
 Students may choose to make monthly interest payments while in school, or they can choose to defer interest payments.
 If the student chooses to defer interest, it will accrue and will be added to the principal amount of the loan.
 Please note, if interest is capitalized, it will increase the amount the student has to repay.